+"We cannot do anything without

+prayer, and we can do everything

+with it because God has promised

+everything to it."

+Suzanne Aubert

+The Story of Venerable Suzanne Aubert

+Wellington Once Again

-In January 1920 a frail but triumphant Suzanne returned home to Island Bay, where she organised nursing training for the Sisters and expanded the scope and services of the Island Bay hospital.
+In January 1920 a frail but triumphant Suzanne returned home to Island Bav. where she organised nursing training for the Sisters and expanded the scope and services of the Island Bay hospital.
 She was determined to provide general hospital treatment and trained nursing free-of-charge to the poor during New Zealand's post-war Depression.
 She arranged for extensive alterations to the Home to provide a surgical section.
-In 1922 the Sisters began training for the general nursing the new hospital would require.
+In 1922 the Sisters began the training for general nursing that the new hospital would require.
 Suzanne continued to be seen around Wellington, leaning on the arm of one of the Sisters and using her umbrella as a walking stick.

 On 1 October 1926, aged 91, Suzanne Aubert died in the presence of her Sisters.
-New Zealand's newspapers spread the word and huge crowds gathered to pay their last respects.
+New Zealand's newspapers spread the word and crowds gathered to pay their last respects.

-Thousands of people came in a steady stream to the Home of Compassion to honour her, and her funeral was one of the biggest ever given a woman in New Zealand.
+In the words of her biographer, Jessie Munro: "Thousands of people came in a steady stream to the Home of Compassion to honour her, and her funeral was one of the biggest ever